-On July 1, marketplace facilitator laws took effect in seven states: Arkansas, Indiana, Kentucky, New Mexico, Virginia, West Virginia and Wyoming.
-Marketplace facilitator laws requires online marketplaces such as those operated by Amazon.com Inc. and eBay Inc. to collect and remit sales tax on behalf of sellers, are now in effect in 38 states.
+That means marketplace facilitator laws, which require online marketplaces such as those operated by Amazon.com Inc. and eBay Inc. to collect and remit sales tax on behalf of sellers, are now in effect in 38 states.

-Marketplace facilitator laws are one part of a broader effort by states to respond to the U.S. Supreme Court’s June 2018 ruling in the South Dakota v.
-Wayfair Inc. case that allowed states and local governments to require online retailers to collect sales tax even if they don’t have a physical presence, or nexus, in the state or local tax jurisdiction.
+Marketplace facilitator laws are one way that states have responded to the U.S. Supreme Court’s June 2018 ruling in the South Dakota v.
+Wayfair Inc. case.
+That decision enabled states and local governments to require online retailers to collect sales tax even if they don’t have a physical presence, or nexus, in the state or local tax jurisdiction.
 The court stated that it was overturning decades of precedent because the South Dakota law is straightforward: The law requires retailers to collect and remit sales tax if they sell more than $100,000 in the state or complete at least 200 transactions with South Dakota residents.

-In passing marketplace marketplace facilitator laws, numerous state legislators have suggested that they are further simplifying the sales tax and remittance process.
-However, that’s far from accurate given the disparities between the states’ laws, says Scott Peterson, vice president of U.S. tax policy and government relations at Avalara, a software-as-a-service sales tax and compliance vendor.
+In passing marketplace facilitator laws, numerous state legislators have suggested that they are further simplifying the sales tax and remittance process.
+In fact, that isn’t the case, says Scott Peterson, vice president of U.S. tax policy and government relations at Avalara, a software-as-a-service sales tax and compliance vendor.
 For example, there are several different structures of the laws that complicate matters for retailers and marketplaces.